Western Montana’s Glacier Country

 For more on Western Montana arts and culture, and where to eat, drink and stay in the region:

-Drive to Essex, about an hour east of Whitefish, and stay at the Izaak Walton Inn where you'll find a truly unique lodging experience.
-Stay in a classic caboose or a luxury railcar complete with views of Glacier National Park.
+Continue east to Essex, about an hour from Whitefish, and check in to LOGE Glacier, formerly the Izaak Walton Inn.
+Stay in a cozy, converted caboose or luxury railcar for a one-of-a-kind lodging experience with incredible views of Glacier National Park.

-From East Glacier Park, head to Browning and visit the Museum of the Plains Indian where you'll find arts and crafts of the Northern Plains Tribe, and historical exhibits of tribal clothing, weapons, and everyday household items.
-Also in Browning, stop at the Blackfeet Heritage Center & Art Gallery for dioramas of Blackfeet culture.
+From East Glacier Park, head to Browning and visit the Museum of the Plains Indian where you'll find arts and crafts of the Northern Plains Tribes, and historical exhibits of tribal clothing, weapons, and everyday household items.

 For more information about museum tours, seasons and hours of operation, and admission fees, contact each museum separately.